lauritowal/guidance-flight-env/README.md

 # Guidance Env
 Gym environments for flight guidance.

-Some parts are taken from: https://github.com/Gor-Ren/gym-jsbsim (Documented in the code)
+Some parts are taken from https://github.com/Gor-Ren/gym-jsbsim which is commented in the code.

 ## Getting started
 1. Clone jsbsim: `git clone https://github.com/JSBSim-Team/jsbsim.git`